 This chapter presents an overview of loading events from event log files into the Oracle Communications Billing and Revenue Management (BRM) database for rating.

-Table 21-1 displays the links to BRM documentation related to loading events from event log files.
+Table 21-1 lists additional BRM documents that contain information about loading events from event log files:

 Prerequisites for creating an event import template